-- 1) Developing methods for HAB cell and toxin detection that are necessary for the conduct of research on understanding the causes and dynamics of HABs and HAB impacts on higher trophic levels; - 2) Understanding the factors controlling HAB growth and toxicity by focusing on harmful algal genetics, physiology, and toxin production; - 3) Understanding community ecology and ecosystem dynamics, including top-down and bottom-up control of HABs; - 4) Delineating the biosynthetic pathways and metabolism of toxins; - 5) Determining the trophic transfer of toxins within food webs and the impacts of toxins on individual organisms and food webs; - 6) Effects of environmental changes, such as eutrophication or climate change, on HABs and their impacts.
+1) Understanding the factors controlling HAB growth and toxicity by focusing on harmful algal genetics, physiology, and toxin production;

+2) Understanding community ecology and ecosystem dynamics, including top-down and bottom-up control of HABs;

+3) Delineating the biosynthetic pathways and metabolism of toxins;

+4) Determining the trophic transfer of toxins within food webs and the impacts of toxins on individual organisms and food webs;

+5) Effects of environmental changes, such as eutrophication or climate change, on HABs and their impacts.

-Multi-disciplinary regional ecosystem investigations, addressing several of these research topics and leading to development of operational ecological forecasting capabilities in geographic areas with severe, recurrent blooms along the US coast will continue to be a major priority.
+Multi-disciplinary regional ecosystem investigations, addressing several of these research topics and leading to development of ecological forecasting capabilities in geographic areas with severe, recurrent blooms along the US coast will continue to be a major priority.
 These can be either in new areas, areas that have been studied previously but where new or unanswered questions remain, or involve comparisons between ecosystems.
 Where ECOHAB or other funding has already established a foundation of knowledge, the need for additional research must be clearly articulated.
 Projects to be funded by NOAA must demonstrate a clear link to management issues and specify outcomes that will provide managers and the public with sound scientific information for making decisions.
 Articulation of outcome-based management goals is required in proposals (see Section I.B.4.c.).
-Although all three HAB programs have a strong interest in the public health impacts of HABs, and the application of HAB research to reducing public health risks, research specifically on the human health impacts of HABs is addressed by the NOAA Oceans and Human Health Initiative (OHHI).
+Although all three HAB programs have a strong interest in the public health impacts of HABs and the application of HAB research to reducing public health risks, research specifically on the human health impacts of HABs is addressed by the NOAA Oceans and Human Health Initiative (OHHI).